 Icebar; The coolest bar in Isla Mujeres

-Gaia and I are making it our mission to check out many of the unique things this island and it's surroundings offer that is child friendly and easy to do for a single parent.
+Gaia and I are making it our mission to check out many of the unique things this island and its surroundings offer that are child-friendly and easy to do for a single parent.
 We were so happy to find that the Icebar fit this category, and it's not just for kids.
-A bar made of ice inside the Icebar serves drinks in ice glasses.
+Inside the Icebar, a bar made of ice serves drinks in ice glasses.
 Everything is made of ice.

 Where is it?
 You can find the Icebar on the island's peninsula, Sac Bajo, with views across the bay to Cancun.
 The bar is located on the beach, so you can enjoy a hammock beside those amazing turquoise waters of Isla Mujeres and come and go from the Icebar as often as you please once you have paid your admission.
 Gaia found the cold temperature a little difficult.
 She was born on this island and has never truly seen a cold Winter, so she found temperatures of -18°c a little confronting.
 We did the Icebar in 4 or 5 goes.